WOLFRAM LANGUAGE TUTORIAL

 Conventions for special character aliases.

-The notebook front end for Mathematica often allows you to set up your own aliases for special characters.
-If you want to, you can overwrite the built-in aliases.
+The notebook front end for the Wolfram System often allows you to set up your own aliases for special characters.
+If you want to, you can overwrite the built‐in aliases.
 But the convention is to use aliases that begin with a dot or comma.

 Note that whatever aliases you may use to enter special characters, the full names of the characters will always be used when the characters are stored in files.